The Rules, Etiquette, and Ethics of Birding (Hint: Don’t Be An Asshole!)

 Without saying hello and asking what he has seen, this pleasant interaction would have been missed.

 One final warning to Extroverts: If you meet one of us introverts out while birding and we don’t seem willing to talk, please also be respectful of these wishes and don’t think we are trying to be rude.
 Many of us just get weird when talking to other humans that we don’t know.
-We really like our alone time, especially while birding!
+We like our alone time, especially while birding!

 #10: Include Non-birders and Children